PedroGabrielBHZ/dummy-twisted-container/README.md

 # Dockerfile

-The Dockerfile install all necessary requirements to properly run twisted in a *nix environment.
+The Dockerfile installs all necessary requirements to properly run twisted in a *nix environment.

 ## Server Config